 - faculty-guided readings or research

-As you advance within Media Technologies and Cultures, your instructors, academic advisor, and course experiences will help you choose your specialization.
+As you advance within Media Technologies, Games and Culture, your instructors, academic advisor, and course experiences will help you choose your specialization.

 Commonly pursued majors, minors and certificates